by Jeffrey W. Hamilton

 The first resurrection

-Those who have a part in the first resurrection are priests of God.
+If we look back at Revelation 20:4-6 we note that those who have a part in the first resurrection are priests of God.
 Once again, we are referring to Christians.
 “But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light” (I Peter 2:9).
-These priests are to reign with God, which is why they are called “royal.”
+These priests are to reign with God and as we pointed out prior, this speaks of Christians.

 A parallel prophecy